 Islamabad, Pakistan – Since his removal from power last year, former Pakistani Prime Minister Imran Khan has been slapped with dozens of charges, including some in which he faces arrest.

-In an interview with Al Jazeera on Thursday, Khan said at least 85 cases have been filed against him across the country.
+In an interview with Al Jazeera in mid-March, Khan said at least 85 cases have been filed against him across the country.
 “Every other day some sort of case comes up,” he said.

 The cases against the 70-year-old cricketer-turned-politician include charges of corruption, terrorism, contempt of courts, rioting and even blasphemy.